Alecyrus/Allegro/README.md

 ## License
-Enigma is open source and released under the MIT Licence.
+Allegro is open source and released under the MIT Licence.